nijikokun/sugarcube-starter/readme.md

 # SugarCube Starter

-The easiest starter kit for building SugarCube stories.
+The easiest starter kit for building SugarCube stories with Twine / Tweego.

 ## Features